vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 On 2023-07-06, between 10:30 AM and 11:30 AM, I had, along with water and the "cool liquid foods" meal I was having:

 * 1 capsule of clindamycin

+* 1 tablet of hydrocodone / acetaminophen

+* 1 tablet of ibuprofen 800 mg

+### All three medications on 2023-07-06 around 6:45 PM

+On 2023-07-06, around 6:45 PM, I had, along with water and my first "soft solid foods" meal I was having:

+* 1 capsule of clindamycin